 When should a patient have surgery on their Pectus Excavatum?

 Surgery will be suggested based on a clinical diagnosis of Pectus Excavatum which fulfils the criteria described on the treatment page for Pectus Excavatum with Pectus Up.
 However, the decision will always depend on the criteria of the surgeon and acceptance of the patient.

 What type of deformity – mild or severe – is ideal for treatment with the new implant, Pectus Up?

 Surgical treatment of Pectus Excavatum will, in general, be conditional on the physical or psychological criteria that justify the procedure.

 In the case of treatment with the new implant, Pectus Up, both mild and severe cases can be corrected with a high success rate, though, of course, this always depends on the individual patient.

-Among the surgical treatments for Pectus Excavatum, is Taulinoplastia a high-risk surgery?
+Among the surgical treatments for Pectus Excavatum, is Pectus Up technique high-risk surgery?

 Is the patient ‘under anaesthesia’ during the new Pectus Excavatum surgery?

 Yes.
 The patient is given general anaesthesia in a traditional operating theatre.
 It is possible in the medium term that the operation may be undertaken as a Major Outpatient Surgery process.

 What is the typical care that needs to take place after a Pectus Excavatum surgery using the new technique?